Bell Beaker culture: Netherlands

 The Beaker group in northern Jutland forms an integrated part of the western European Beaker Culture, while western Jutland provided a link between the Lower Rhine area and northern Jutland.
 The local fine-ware pottery of Beaker derivation reveal links with other Beaker regions in western Europe, most specifically the Veluwe group at the Lower Rhine (Netherlands).
 Concurrent introduction of metallurgy shows that some people must have crossed cultural boundaries.
 Danish Beakers are contemporary with the earliest Early Bronze Age (EBA) of the East Group of Bell Beakers in central Europe, and with the floruit of Beaker cultures of the West Group in western Europe.
 The latter comprise Veluwe and Epi-Maritime in Continental northwestern Europe and the Middle Style Beakers (Style 2) in insular western Europe.

 The interaction between the Beaker groups on the Veluwe Plain and in Jutland must, at least initially, have been quite intensive.
 All-over ornamented (AOO) and All-over-corded (AOC), and particularly Maritime style beakers are featured, although from a fairly late context and possibly rather of Epi-maritime style, equivalent to the situation in the north of the Netherlands, where Maritime ornamentation continued after it ceased in the central region of Veluwe and were succeeded c.
-2300 BC by beakers of the Veluwe and Epi-Maritime style.
+2300 BCE by beakers of the Veluwe and Epi-Maritime style.